Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 an aggrandized character flaw that can interrupt and sabotage a character’s well meaning in spite of their better nature.

-Each Exaltation carries with a different interpretation and influence of the Great Curse:
+Each individual Exaltation book details their Great Curse, but it is important to know that these are all *suggestions*.
+So long as a character has a flaw that affects their decision, it is an acceptable Great Curse.

+For Example:

 -   **Solars** suffer by their own Ego.
 They are those that tirelessly seek greatness and perfection, and may find others or even